| |

 at the University of Nebraska-Lincoln's Law/Psychology

-I used to be on the Editorial Board of the journal Behavioral
+I used to belong to the American Psychology-Law Society and was on the Editorial Board of the journal Behavioral

 Sciences and the Law.